-Asian shares fall ahead of G7 summit, central bank meetings
+Global shares fall ahead of G7 summit, central bank meetings

-TOKYO (AP) — Asian shares were lower Friday, as investors awaited the Group of Seven leaders’ meeting, continuing into the weekend, and for European Central Bank and Federal Reserve meetings next week.
+TOKYO (AP) — Global shares were lower Friday, as investors awaited the Group of Seven summit, continuing into the weekend, and European Central Bank and Federal Reserve meetings next week.

 GROUP OF SEVEN: Leaders from the Group of Seven wealthy industrialized nations are meeting in Canada, where President Donald Trump’s new tariffs are expected to be a major focus.
 The White House is expecting a chilly reception from Canada and western European countries.